NFL Week 4 picks: Broncos rip the Raiders, Giants get first win of the season

 N.Y.
 New York Giants (0-3) at Tampa Bay (1-1)

 4:05 p.m.
-ET (Fox)
+ET (FOX)

 The Tampa Bay Buccaneers got rolled by the Vikings in Week 3, which is bad news for the Bucs because the Giants are basically the Vikings on steroids.
 Not actual steroids, because that would be illegal, but the Giants are arguably better at most positions that gave the Buccaneers fits against Minnesota.
-Case Keenum put up 369 yards passing on Tampa's defense, and if my math is right, that converts to about 475 yards for Eli Manning .
-Also, Stefon Diggs racked up 173 yards receiving against Tampa, which converts to about 279 yards for Odell Beckham .
+Case Keenum put up 369 yards passing on Tampa's defense, and if my math is right, that converts to about 475 yards that Eli Manning should be able to throw for on Sunday.
+Also, Stefon Diggs racked up 173 yards receiving against Tampa, which converts to about 279 yards of receiving for Odell Beckham .

 Don't ask me how I do my conversions, because i'm not at liberty to say.
 All I can tell you is that they're sometimes accurate, except when they aren't, which also pretty much describes Eli's entire NFL career.
-I hate picking a winless team to win any game ever, but I'm jumping on the Giants bandwagon this week, and I think it's because part of me is hoping Beckham will maybe try and appeal to cat people with his end zone celebrations this week.
+I hate picking a winless team to win any game ever, but I'm jumping on the Giants bandwagon this week, and I think it's because part of me is hoping that Odell Beckham will maybe try and appeal to cat people with his end zone celebrations this week.

 Also, I went to a yoga class once, and I think I actually did that move.
 I can't say for sure, though, because it was five years ago and I can't even remember what I had for dinner five days ago.